 She is a famous thief that was known across the region.
 During her career of five years, Payne targeted numerous high-end boutiques and stores.
 She made a lot of money by acting as a wealthy customer looking for her engagement ring and then resulting in a big robbery.
 Despite being carrying such robberies for years, she was imprisoned for two years at the age of 83.

 9. Carl Gugasian:

 With a net worth of $2 million stolen money and goods, he is a famous historic thief.
-With numerous cars stolen in a series, this thief stepped forward into a high-profile robbing project that targets banks and other top financial institutions.
+With numerous cars were stolen in a series, this thief stepped forward into a high-profile robbing project that targets banks and other top financial institutions.

 He used to carry robberies only on Friday, and hence, was popularly known as the Robber of Friday Night.
 During the robberies, he used to cover his face with a mask to hide his actual identity.
-He was once arrested during a robbery, but when he was free, he again engaged into such activities.
+He was once arrested during a robbery, but when he was free, he again engaged in such activities.

 10. Albert Spaggiari: